ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Same as ``EXTRN_MDL_SYSBASEDIR_ICS`` but for :term:`LBCs`.
 Base directory on the local machine containing external model files for generating LBCs on the native grid.
 The way the full path containing these files is constructed depends on the user-specified external model for LBCs (defined in ``EXTRN_MDL_NAME_LBCS`` above).

    .. note::
-      This variable must be defined as null strings in ``config_defaults.yaml`` so that if they are specified by the user in the experiment configuration file (``config.yaml``), they remain set to those values, and if not, they get set to machine-dependent values.
+      This variable must be defined as a null string in ``config_defaults.yaml`` so that if it is specified by the user in the experiment configuration file (``config.yaml``), it remains set to those values, and if not, it gets set to machine-dependent values.

-   ..
-COMMENT: In the original config_defaults, the note applied to the ICS version, too.
-The current config_defaults comments still talk about "these"/"they"...
-Add the note above with ICS, too?

 ``USE_USER_STAGED_EXTRN_FILES``: (Default: false)
    Analogous to ``USE_USER_STAGED_EXTRN_FILES`` in :term:`ICs` but for :term:`LBCs`.
 Flag that determines whether the workflow will look for the external model files needed for generating :term:`LBCs` in user-specified directories (rather than fetching them from mass storage like NOAA :term:`HPSS`).
 Valid values: ``True`` | ``False``